shabegom/buttons/docs/content/pages/home.md

 And renders like this:
 ![](/content/images/button-example.png)

+Clicking on that will run the command _Toggle Pin_.

 You can also render a button inline.
 Create the button codeblock and then reference it using the button block id:
 <pre>
 `button-super`